-Tutorial: Bulk invite Azure AD B2B collaboration users
+Tutorial: Bulk invite Microsoft Entra B2B collaboration users

-If you use Azure Active Directory (Azure AD) B2B collaboration to work with external partners, you can invite multiple guest users to your organization at the same time.
-In this tutorial, you learn how to use the Azure portal to send bulk invitations to external users.
+If you use Microsoft Entra B2B collaboration to work with external partners, you can invite multiple guest users to your organization at the same time.
+In this tutorial, you learn how to use the Microsoft Entra admin center to send bulk invitations to external users.
 Specifically, you'll follow these steps:

 - Use Bulk invite users to prepare a comma-separated value (.csv) file with the user information and invitation preferences

-- Upload the .csv file to Azure AD
+- Upload the .csv file to Microsoft Entra ID

 - Verify the users were added to the directory

-If you don’t have Azure Active Directory, create a free account before you begin.
+- If you don’t have Microsoft Entra ID, create a free account before you begin.

 Invite guest users in bulk